ramonvermeulen/dbt-toolkit/README.md

 <!-- Plugin description end -->

 ## Feedback and Contributions
-I highly appreciate any feedback and contributions as I am developing and improving dbtToolkit.
+I highly appreciate any feedback and contributions as I am developing and improving dbt-toolkit.
 Feel free to report bugs, issues, or suggest features through the GitHub repository.